Verbally Defusing Violent Confrontations

 What corporate risk managers, police trainers, teachers conflict resolution experts, and the colonel USMC (ret) who was in charge of security for Desert Storm, and executive leaders have to say about Verbally Defusing Violent Confrontations.

-Ken Hantman says: “I happen to be personal friends with a former Director of Conflict Resolution for the Carter Center.
+SHOW ME TESTIMONIALSKen Hantman says: “I happen to be personal friends with a former Director of Conflict Resolution for the Carter Center.
 He told me that he and his U.N. mediator friends in Europe all thought the material was highly original and useful.
 If he didn’t think that, he would have said so.
 This was highly gratifying.”